GamesAndBacon/ModularItemManagement/README.md

 - `UItemsLib`: Provides utility functions for item creation, saving, and loading.
 - `UInventoryComponent`: Manages an inventory of items for an actor.

+The key feature of this plugin is the use of `FInstancedStruct`.
+This Unreal Engine structure allows any user-defined struct to be used as module data, providing flexibility and enabling complex data handling.
+By leveraging `FInstancedStruct`, the plugin can store and manage heterogeneous data types in a uniform way.

 ### Key Components

 #### UItem